Constant Time Graph Neural Networks: Experiments

-Next, we used the Erd\H{o}s--R\'{e}nyi model (ER model) \citep{ERmodel}.
-It generates graphs with flat degree distribution.
-We used the two-layer GraphSAGE-GCN, GATs, GCNs, and GraphSAGE-pool.
+Next, we use the Erd\H{o}s--R\'{e}nyi (ER) model \cite{ERmodel}.
+It generates graphs with a flat degree distribution.
+We use the two-layer GraphSAGE-GCN, GATs, GCNs, and GraphSAGE-pool.
+The experimental process is similar to that for the BA model, but (1) we use the ER model instead of the BA model and (2) set $n = \text{floor}(r^{1.5})$ instead of $n = r^2$ to reduce the computational cost.
 Figure \ref{fig: plot} (f) shows the approximation error.
 It shows that the errors of GraphSAGE-GCN, GATs, and GCNs gradually decrease as the number of samples increases.
-This is consistent with Theorem \ref{inference} and Assumption 6.
+This is consistent with Theorem \ref{inference} and Proposition \ref{prop: GCN}.
 In contrast, the approximation error of GraphSAGE-pool does not decrease, even if the input graphs are generated by the ER model.
 This is consistent with Proposition \ref{pool}.